-Four faculty and administrators from UNO’s College of Education will join a group of higher education leaders to examine and investigate issues in special education teacher recruitment and retention, including shortages and a lack of diversity in the field.
+Four faculty and administrators from UNO’s College of Education, Health, and Human Sciences will join a group of higher education leaders to examine and investigate issues in special education teacher recruitment and retention, including shortages and a lack of diversity in the field.

 The American Association of Colleges for Teacher Education (AACTE), the leading voice on educator preparation, has invited experts from UNO and nine other institutions to form the Reducing the Shortage of Special Education Teachers Networked Improvement Community (NIC).